Two new Bailey pairs and their $q$-identities of Rogers-Ramanujan type modulo 15, 24, and 30: Introduction

 are called to be $q$-identities of Rogers-Ramanujan type.
-As discovered first time by G. E. Andrews \cite{andrews2}, these two modular identities can be reproduced via the method of Bailey pairs and Bailey chains.
-The purpose of the present paper is to introduce and study a peculiar but new Bailey pair, which is closely related to Euler's pentagonal number theorem (cf. \cite{andrewseuler}).
-More importantly, some $q$-identities of Rogers-Ramanujan type are derived from the corresponding Bailey lemma.
+As discovered by G. E. Andrews \cite{andrews2}, these two modular identities can be reproduced via the method of Bailey pairs and Bailey chains.
+The purpose of the present paper is to introduce and study two peculiar but new Bailey pairs, which may serve as two generalizations of Euler's pentagonal number theorem (cf. \cite{andrewseuler}).
+More importantly, some $q$-identities of Rogers-Ramanujan type are derived from the corresponding Bailey lemmas.
 As a prelude to our discussion, we introduce some notations and basic background material.
 Unless otherwise stated, we will adopt the standard notation and terminology for $q$-series from the book \cite{10} by G. Gasper and M. Rahman.
-As usual, the $q$-shifted factorials of variable $x$ with the base $q$, $0<|q|<1$, are given by
+As usual, the $q$-shifted factorials of the variable $x$ and the base $q$, $0<|q|<1$, are given by

 for all $n\in \mathbb{Z}$, $\mathbb{Z}$ is the set of integers.
 We also employ the multi-parameter compact notation

 In particular, we define the $q$-binomial coefficient